HFU-DM-PointClick/obsidian-orga/docs/Characters/Ice Cream Man.md

 ![[IcecreamMan.png]]
-Owern of the Ice Cream Shop
+Owen the owner of the Ice Cream Shop